TXOne Networks Welcomes Stephen Driggers as New Chief Revenue Officer

-TXOne Networks, a leader in Cyber-Physical Systems (CPS) security, today announced Stephen Driggers has been appointed Chief Revenue Officer (CRO).
-In his new role, Stephen Driggers will spearhead the development and execution of comprehensive revenue strategies, ensuring alignment among sales, marketing, and customer success teams to drive sustainable growth.
+IRVING, Texas and TAIPEI, July 12, 2024 /PRNewswire/ -- TXOne Networks, a leader in Cyber-Physical Systems (CPS) security, today announced Stephen Driggers has been appointed Chief Revenue Officer (CRO), Vice President of Sales In his new role, Stephen Driggers will spearhead the development and execution of comprehensive revenue strategies, ensuring alignment among sales, marketing, and customer success teams to drive sustainable growth.

 Stephen Driggers joins TXOne Networks with more than two decades of experience in leading revenue generation and sales for companies in data and network security.
 Most recently before joining TXOne Networks, he served as Chief Revenue Officer of Nozomi Networks.
 His previous roles included Vice President, Sales, Americas, Thales Cloud Security; Vice President, Global Sales, Vormetric; Vice President of Sales, Americas, HP Enterprise Security; Sales Director, Americas, HP Networking, and Vice President, Sales, Americas, TippingPoint.